 Non-circulating collection of books donated by faculty, alumni, and supporters of the College of Fine Arts.
-The A&D Library collection is available for in-room use or scanning, and the elegant facility overlooking the WJB atrium serves as a quiet study space for students and a venue for many CFA events.
+The A&D Library collection is available for in-room use or scanning, and the facility overlooking the WJB atrium serves as a quiet study space for students and a venue for many CFA events.

 1,100-square foot shared School of Art & Design exhibition space on the main floor of the William Johnston Building atrium.
 Visit the Gallery page for exhibition proposal guidelines and forms, gallery committee contact information, and a list of past and upcoming shows.

 Classrooms, labs, and TA offices are accessed via FSUCard swipe.
 To request access to an Art History room, email the Media Center, and provide the last 8 digits of your FSUCard number.
 To request an office key, provide the room number and your EMPLID.
-To find your EMPLID, go to FSUID Account Management, or just log in at MyFSU and click your name on the top right to view your profile.
-Once you send your key request, you will receive 3 followup emails: Pending, Approved, and Ready.
+(To find your EMPLID, go to FSUID Account Management, or log in at MyFSU and click your name on the top right.)
+For a key request, you’ll receive 3 followup emails: Pending, Approved, and Ready.
 Print the 3rd message.
-Take it and your FSUID to the Key Shop (644-9612) between 9 am and 3 pm.
-If you do not pick up a key within two weeks, the request will be deleted.
+Take it and your FSUID to the Key Shop (644-9612, 9am–3pm).
+If you do not pick up a key within 2 weeks, the request is deleted.

 If you lock your keys or FSUcard in your office after hours, call Campus Police at 644-1234.
 They have master keys to every office, though if by chance their keys don’t work, you may need to coordinate with the Police (who can check your identity) and FSU Facilities (who also have master keys): 644-2424.

-You must have a TEC account (renewed for each new semester), to use AV equipment in Art History classrooms.
-If you are “instructor of record” for a course, you automatically have a TEC account for that semester.
+Lecture Classrooms (G40 & 2041): You must have a TEC account (renewed each semester) to use AV equipment in Art History lecture classrooms.
+If you are instructor of record for a course, you automatically have a TEC account for that semester.
 If not, visit the TEC website to set up or renew your account.
 Once you have an account, it works in any FSU TEC classroom.
 Classroom Support provides on-site help in TEC classrooms weekdays until 9 pm, via the problem report form on the TEC website, or by phone: 644-2811.